gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

-vendoring all my dependencies, and to make sure that no dependencies were being clandestinely downloaded I replaced `run cargo build --release` with `run cargo build --release --offline` in the `dune` file, and also removed all my cached cargo packages by running `cargo cache --remove-dir all`.
+vendoring all my dependencies, and to make sure that no dependencies were being clandestinely downloaded I replaced `run cargo build --release` with `run cargo build --release --offline` in the `dune` file, and also removed all my cached Cargo packages by running `cargo cache --remove-dir all`.

 ```
 $ dune build